-Tremor Totem enables you to quickly remove Fear / Sleep / Charm effects from yourself or your group members, as long as you cast it before you are crowd controlled yourself.
-Its PvE usefulness depends on the encounter mechanics and it does not work on all types of Fear / Sleep / Charm you will find, but it is nearly always useful in PvP.
+Tremor Totem enables you to quickly remove Fear / Sleep / Charm effects from yourself or your group members, as long as you cast it before you are crowd-controlled.
+Its PvE usefulness depends on the encounter mechanics, and it does not work on all types of Fear / Sleep / Charm you will find, but it is nearly always useful in PvP.

 Capacitor Totem allows you to stun a group of enemies at will, allowing your group to dispatch them before they can deal further damage / heal.

-Purify Spirit allows you to dispel Curse and Magic effects, something that is often essential to completing dungeons and raids successfully.
+Purify Spirit allows you to dispel Magic (and Curse when talented) effects, something that is often essential to completing dungeons and raids successfully.
 It also has great PvP uses, depending on the enemy compositions.
 Keep in mind that if you dispel a target that has just been completely dispelled by another healer, you waste Mana.

-Very often it can be beneficial to deal damage rather than heal, especially during periods where the incoming damage is low and you want to recoup your Mana.
-Lightning Bolt is cost-free, allowing you to help push some important timings or assist with high priority targets while your Mana bar fills up.
-Shaman is also a well equipped class to assist in dealing damage at minimal cost to healing time with instant cast Flame Shock and Lava Surge procs, but keep in mind the high Mana cost of these spells.
+Very often, it can be beneficial to deal damage rather than heal, especially during periods where the incoming damage is low, and you want to recoup your Mana.
+Lightning Bolt is cost-free, allowing you to help push some important timings or assist with high-priority targets while your Mana bar fills up.
+Shaman is also a well-equipped class to assist in dealing damage at minimal cost to healing time with instant cast Flame Shock and Lava Surge procs if you took this talent.

 Your Mastery heavily influences the way you play a Restoration Shaman.